UNINETTSigma2/documentation/jobs/running-scientific-software.md

 ## Introduction

-Running scientific software on current modern HPC systems is a rather complicated issue.
-The system is quite complex with interconnects, nodes, shared and distributed memory on a range of levels, a large number of both cores with threading within a core and not to mention all the software libraries and run time settings.
+Running scientific software on current modern HPC systems is a demanding task even for experts.
+The system design is quite complex with interconnects, nodes, shared and distributed memory on a range of levels, a large number of both cores with threading within a core and not to mention all the software libraries and run time settings.

+This document provides some background information to better understand details of various system compenents, and tries to illustrate how to make use of that information for using modern HPC systems in the best possible way.

 ### Hardware